phongdang14/P-A_ML_Fall2025_TransformerTeam/README.md

 - Multi-layer perceptron neural network (MLP)
 - Support vector machine (SVM)
 - Boosted decision tree (BDT)

-## Caveats
-- treat light curves in different bands as discrete events (4500 * 5 light curves) but we know that many of these light curves in different bands correspond to the same SN (~4500 real events)
-  - probably affects accuracy of classification (if more r' band light curves go into creating the trained model, it will be weighted more heavily to that light curve morphology) **show plot of well-sampled light curve with slightly different evolutions in different bands**
-  - could be valuable to include color information in the model, maybe more physics to discover (beyond scope of this work)

 ## Data Source
 - [Open Supernova Catalog Database](https://iopscience.iop.org/article/10.3847/1538-4357/835/1/64):